On This Page:

 - Page Breaks (to divide the questions into a multi-page survey).
 This option is not available until you have at least one question.

-- Labels (e.g., to display information or instructions between questions).
+- Labels (to display information or instructions between questions).

-- At the bottom-right of the Section, click + Add an activity or resource.
+- At the bottom of the section, click + Add an activity or resource.
 The Add an activity or resource pop-up will open showing a tile for each available resource or activity.

-- In the Add an activity or resource window, select Questionnaire and then click Add.
+- In the Add an activity or resource window, click Questionnaire.
 The Adding a new Questionnaire page will open.

 - In the Name field, enter a name for the questionnaire (required).

 - In the Description field, enter the text you want students to see at the top of the questionnaire.
-This text precedes the actual questions, which you will specify in a separate step after you finish adding the activity.
+This text precedes the actual questions, which you will add in a separate step after you finish adding the activity.

-- Click the Timing heading to set start and end dates limiting when students may take the questionnaire.
+- Click the Availability heading to set the time frame for when students may take the questionnaire.

-Note: The Timing settings allow students to view results even after the end date, whereas the Restrict Access setting (see below) completely hides all parts of the activity from view.
+Note: The Availability settings allow students to view results even after the end date, whereas the Restrict Access setting (see below) completely hides all parts of the activity from view.

-- Use Open Date: Allows you to set a date and time when students can start responding to the questionnaire.
-If disabled, the questionnaire becomes available for students to take immediately upon its creation.
+- Allow responses from: Allows you to set a date and time when students can start responding to the questionnaire.
+If disabled, the questionnaire becomes available to students immediately upon its creation.

-- Use Close Date: Lets you select the date and time after which students cannot take the questionnaire.
+- Allow responses until: Lets you select the date and time after which students cannot take the questionnaire.
 If disabled, the activity is available indefinitely.